Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/acs-host-7to8.md

 #### Executing custom code on start and stop

 The host allowed custom code to run at start and stop by implementing `IWantToRunWhenEndpointStartsAndStops`.
-Since self hosted endpoints are in full control over start and stop this code can be executed explicitly when starting/stopping.
+Since self-hosted endpoints are in full control over start and stop operations this code can be executed explicitly when starting/stopping.